eyal-mor/blog/content/posts/k8s-resource-management.md

 Cloud Native Management
 With all that theory out of the way, let's talk practice.

-Let's first see how the tools we are discussing are similar

-Similarities:
-* Package management / Versioning - code reusability across projects
-* Templating - Variable substitutions in a deployment
-* CREATE, READ, UPDATE REST API calls (we will discuss DELETE later) - Operations against an API

-Differences:
-* State Management
-* Dependency resolution

 ### Helm

 The Helm project has been used from almost the beginning of the K8S project.